juanlu-arellano/Logicalis/git/Labs/Lab8.md

         $ git status
         On branch master
+        Your branch is ahead of 'origin/master' by 3 commits.
+          (use "git push" to publish your local commits)

         You have unmerged paths.
           (fix conflicts and run "git commit")
           (use "git merge --abort" to abort the merge)